dana-ross/adrian/README.md

 Get one CSS file for muliple fonts by separating the names with pipe characters.
 For example: http://example.com/css?family=Arial|Courier%20New

-The `display` query parameter allows you to set the `font-display` style for all of the requestsed fonts.
+The `display` query parameter allows you to set the `font-display` style for all of the requested fonts.

 ## Built With